Msmastr74/Bogobot/DOCS.md

 - `archive/monitor.bga`, or the file named by `archive.path`, stores compact monitor value chunks.
 - `archive.video.dir` stores visual archive files.
 The active current-day file is `.ts`; old days are remuxed to `archive.video.final_format`.
 The active `.ts` uses a small `.start` sidecar for the first frame timestamp; finalized files store that timestamp as `bogobot_start_timestamp` container metadata.

+Modlog storage:
+- `modlog.sqlite3`, or the file named by `modlog.database_path`, stores moderation-log events in SQLite.
+- Each event is self-contained JSON keyed by event snowflake/id, with indexed `guild_id`, `action`, `actor_id`, and `target_id` columns for browsing, filtering, and related-event scans.
+- Modlog event sources include Discord audit-log entries, selected Discord gateway lifecycle events, and bot-authored management events written with `modlog_writer(...)`.

 `main.py` will use `local_config.json` when it exists.
 Otherwise it uses `config.json`.

 Archive configuration: